WFNK

-WFNK (107.5 FM) – branded Frank 107.5 – is a commercial classic hits radio station licensed to serve Lewiston, Maine.
+WFNK (107.5 FM) – branded 107.5 Frank FM – is a commercial classic hits radio station licensed to serve Lewiston, Maine.
 Owned by Binnie Media, the station services the Portland metropolitan area.
 WFNK has an effective radiated power (ERP) of 100,000 watts, broadcasting from a transmitter in Poland, Maine, making it among the highest-powered FM stations in New England.
 Some WFNK programming is also heard on sister station WBQX in Thomaston, Maine, which also calls itself Frank FM.

 WFNK is classified as a classic hits station, but it leans more toward classic rock.
 Core artists played include The Eagles, The Rolling Stones, Fleetwood Mac and Bruce Springsteen, but the station avoids more pop-leaning artists such as Michael Jackson, Madonna and Prince.
 Once a year, WFNK has a 1,000-song countdown of the greatest Frank FM songs, ending with the #1 song on Memorial Day.
 The station also plays its classic hits library from A to Z every September.
 WFNK is also known for its long-running campaigns in support of Portland's Barbara Bush Children's Hospital and Maine's Make-a-Wish chapter.

 History

 On March 1, 1973, a station at 107.5 MHz first signed on in Lewiston as WBLM.
 It was owned by the Stereo Corporation, which owned no other stations.
 WBLM "The Blimp" was a progressive rock station, staffed by young disc jockeys playing a mostly free form radio format, in contrast to tightly programmed radio found on the AM dial.
 DJs were given the freedom to choose whatever rock albums they wanted to play and discuss topics in music, politics and lifestyles they felt motivated to cover.
 Over time, the station moved to a more structured album rock sound.
-In the 1980s, it was acquired by the Fuller-Jeffery Company, with longtime Maine broadcaster J. J. Jeffrey serving as co-owner and vice president.
+In the 1980s, it was acquired by Fuller-Jeffrey Broadcasting, with longtime Maine broadcaster J. J. Jeffrey serving as co-owner and vice president.

 In December 1989, WBLM switched call signs and frequencies with WTHT and became "Thunder 107", airing a contemporary hit radio format.
-WTHT's next format was oldies, and a few years later, went country, first as "New Country WTHT 107.5", and then "107-5 The Wolf."
+WTHT's next format was oldies, and a few years later, went country, first as "New Country WTHT 107.5", and then "107-5 The Wolf".
 In 2004, WTHT was acquired by Nassau Broadcasting Partners, which had big plans for the station.

 Since its founding, the station was hard to hear in parts of Portland and its suburbs, due to its 30,000-watt tower located 25 miles north of Maine's largest city.
 Nassau Broadcasting worked to give the station a major power boost, going from a Class B to Class C FM outlet.
 Power was increased to the maximum permitted in the U.S. under current guidelines, 100,000 watts.
 The tower height was also increased from 630 ft to 928 ft.
 This gave the station a coverage area ranging from Biddeford and Sanford to the south, to Augusta and Rumford in the north.